Licensed Psychologist, Certified Group Psychotherapist, Diplomate of the American Board of Professional Psychology

 Mahatma Gandhi

-People come to see me for a number of reasons.
-Some are seeking help for anxiety or depression.
-Some are going through a hard time, like divorce, death of a loved one, a break-up, or post-partum depression or post-partum anxiety.
-Some are wanting to have healthier and more satisfying relationships with others.
-Some are haunted by experiences stemming from childhood or the more recent past.
-All are seeking a better life, a pathway to some kind of transformation, a greater sense of peace or confidence.
-Therapy is a good way to work toward these goals.
+People come to see me for many reasons.
+Some seek help for anxiety or depression.
+Others are navigating a difficult time — such as divorce, the death of a loved one, a breakup, or postpartum depression or postpartum anxiety.
+Some want to build healthier, more satisfying relationships.
+Others feel haunted by painful experiences from childhood or the more recent past.

 What happens in therapy?